aidenzhou8/AdaptGNS/README.md

 └── test.npz
 ```

-### WaterDrop (SPH, from DeepMind GNS)
+### WaterDrop

-Available from the original GNS release.
-The files ship as TFRecords; convert
+Found at the original GNS release.
+Dataset consists of TFRecords; convert
-to `.npz` once with:
+to `.npz` with:

 ```bash
 python adaptive-gns/utils/convert_tfrecord_to_npz.py \